 On behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you!
 As you will see, Symphonic Distribution has a lot more to offer than what you previously had, and we are excited to help grow your revenue in various ways.
 With Symphonic, you'll have a larger distribution network as well.
 This article summarizes a few important topics regarding your transfer.

-First, we make it Simple
+First, we make it simple

-We've made it as simple as possible for your content to be transferred or ingested into our system.
-We have a Catalog Transfer tool that you can use.
+We've made it as easy as possible for your content to be transferred or ingested into our system.
+You can use our proprietary TransferTrack tool to transfer your entire catalog.

-If you have a large amount of content and require additional assistance we may be able to help.
+If you have a large amount of content and require additional assistance, we may be able to help.

-Only Beatport, Traxsource, and Juno can transfer labels from one distributor to another.
-Symphonic will need to request this transfer and it can take a few weeks for it to be fully completed.
+Only Beatport, Traxsource, and JunoDownload can transfer labels from one distributor to another.
+Symphonic will need to request this transfer, and it can take a few weeks for it to be fully completed.
 If you've already got an account with us and are looking to transfer your label over, please submit our partner approvals form to get started.

-Royalties from Catalog Transfer
+Royalties from catalog transfer

-Symphonic does not start collecting royalties for back catalog transfers from Beatport, Traxsource, and Juno until the transfer is complete.
+Symphonic does not start collecting royalties for back catalog transfers from Beatport, Traxsource, and JunoDownload until the transfer is complete.
 For any new releases submitted to Symphonic, we begin collecting immediately.
-In addition, please note that some distributors may report and pay differently than we do.
-Some may pay quarterly and/or have multiple months of payments aside of our style and schedule.
-In many cases, if you have doubts or your royalty earnings change after transfer, it is likely because of the method that a previous distributor was reporting vs. ours.
+Please note that some distributors may report and pay differently than we do.
+In many cases, if you have doubts or your royalty earnings change after the transfer, it is likely because of the method that a previous distributor was reporting vs. ours.

 It is important to have your cover art and audio files in proper specifications for our system.

 - The cover art should be a minimum size of 3000 x 3000 pixels.
-If you're looking for a full list of specifications, click here
+If you're looking for a full list of specifications, click here.

 What about my Spotify streams and playlists?